kscheltema/100-days-of-code/log.md

  **Link to work:** see screenshot in my tweet @KobusScheltema; React - The Complete Guide (incl Hooks, React Router, Redux): video 218 - Handling Errors

  ### Day 18: July 14, 2022
+ **Today's Progress:** Active Styling bug found and code adjusted.
+Single Date is recieved from FireStore, converted with toLocaleDatestring inside a useEffect otherwise promise bug.
+ **Thoughts:** Not much was done.
+A List Dates needs to be converted from the FireStore, current bug no change or change with a console.log.
+ **Link to work:** see screenshot in my tweet @KobusScheltema;

+  ### Day 18: July 14, 2022
  **Today's Progress:**
  **Thoughts:**
+ **Link to work:**